-As we noted earlier in this career counselling process, it is wise to choose a career that leverages your top skills rather than one that focuses on developing your weaknesses.
+As we noted earlier when exploring career fit, it's wise to choose a career that leverages your top skills rather than one that would require you to develop your weaknesses.

 Like interests, the skills and strengths that are required for a given career are often shared in online career descriptions.